hadronized/strongly-typed-thoughts.net/media/blog/introducing-awoo.md

 can get a value at any time with an arbitrary precision (the boundary being the precision at which we can represent a number on a computer).

-The thing is, the kind of program we want generate its own inputs based on, mostly, the speed it which the hardware it’s running on is able to render a complete frame.
-The faster the more precise we sample from that continuous function.
+The thing is, the kind of program we want generates its own inputs based on, mostly, the speed at which the hardware it’s running on is able to render a complete frame.
+The faster the more accurate we sample from that continuous function.
 That is actually quite logical: more FPS means, literally, more images to sample.
 The difference between two images will get less and less noticeable as the number of FPS rises.
 That gives you smooth images.